bruceravel/demeter/documentation/Athena/hephaestus.rst

 <other/prefs.html>`__ to true.

 You will want to set the :configparam:`Hephaestus,beamline\_name` parameter to the name of your beamline.
-Keep it short – it needs to fit on the button!
+Keep it short |nd| it needs to fit on the button!
 Finally, set the :configparam:`Hephaestus,beamline\_emin` and :configparam:`Hephaestus,beamline\_emax` parameters to the lower and